-- (1) Motor fuel exported from the state for which proof of export is available in the form of a terminal issued destination state shipping document that is: - (a) Exported by a supplier who is licensed in the destination state or - (b) Sold by a supplier to a licensed exporter for immediate export to a state for which the applicable destination state motor fuel excise tax has been collected by the supplier who is licensed to remit the tax to the destination state. - (2) Sales of dyed diesel fuel - (3) Gasoline blendstocks when sold to: - (a) Licensed supplier or - (b) Person who will not be using blendstocks in the manufacture of gasoline or as a motor fuel (with exemption certificate). - (4) Motor fuel sold by licensed supplier or licensed permissive supplier to an exempt agency under Section 40-17-332 (United States government or agency thereof, any county governing body of state, any incorporated municipal governing body of state, city and county boards of education of state, Alabama Institute for the Deaf and Blind and Alabama Department of Youth Services school district, and private and church school systems as defined in Section 16-28-1).
+- (1) Motor fuel exported from the state for which proof of export is available in the form of a terminal issued destination state shipping document that is: - (a) Exported by a supplier who is licensed in the destination state or - (b) Sold by a supplier to a licensed exporter for immediate export to a state for which the applicable destination state motor fuel excise tax has been collected by the supplier who is licensed to remit the tax to the destination state. - (2) K-1 kerosene or aviation jet fuel that is produced at a refinery in Alabama and is either exported directly by the operator of the refinery or sold for immediate export by the operator to a licensed exporter with proper documentation. - (3) Sales of dyed diesel fuel - (4) Gasoline blendstocks when sold to: - (a) Licensed supplier or - (b) Person who will not be using blendstocks in the manufacture of gasoline or as a motor fuel (with exemption certificate).

-- (5) Motor fuel delivered by licensed supplier from one terminal to another terminal when ownership in the motor fuel has not changed or by a licensed supplier from a terminal to a refinery operated by the licensed supplier. - (6) From the Motor Carrier Fuel Tax: - (a) Any department, board, bureau, commission or taxing area or other agency of the federal government, State of Alabama, or any political subdivision thereof. - (b) Any school bus operated by the State of Alabama, any political subdivision thereof, or any private or privately operated school or schools.
+- (5) Motor fuel sold by licensed supplier or licensed permissive supplier to an exempt agency under Section 40-17-332 (United States government or agency thereof, any county governing body of state, any incorporated municipal governing body of state, city and county boards of education of state, Alabama Institute for the Deaf and Blind and Alabama Department of Youth Services school district, and private and church school systems as defined in Section 16-28-1, Code of Alabama 1975, as amended). - (6) Motor fuel delivered by a licensed supplier from one terminal to another terminal when ownership in the motor fuel has not changed or by a licensed supplier from a terminal to a refinery operated by the licensed supplier. - (7) From the Motor Carrier Fuel Tax: - (a) Any department, board, bureau, commission or taxing area or other agency of the federal government, State of Alabama, or any political subdivision thereof. - (b) Any school bus operated by the State of Alabama, any political subdivision thereof, or any private or privately operated school or schools.